 This is an absolute requirement.
 Without a mindset like this you will, sooner or later, pull out.

-If you can do that, and stick with it, ultimately you will be successful.
+If you can do that, and stick with it, you will hugely improve your chances of success.

 I joined a new business about a year ago.
 All the hype at the time was how this person made $52K in their first month and how that person earned $10K a week.